fantasycalendar/FoundryVTT-Tagger/README.md

 `Tagger.removeTags(object|array, string|array)`

 ```
-@param 	{object|array}	inObjects       An object or a list of objects to remove tags from
+@param 	{object|array}	inObjects       An object or an array of objects to remove tags from
 @param 	{string|array} 	inTags          An array of tags or a string of tags (separated by commas) that will
                                         be removed from the objects